 Notovitch made notes as best he could and took his discovery to the church when he returned to Europe, but rather than being treated as a bearer of glad tidings, he was warned that he should not attempt to publish his findings.

 As mentioned above, Notovitch chose to ignore these warnings and published them as The Secret Life of Jesus Christ and this led to his arrest in St Petersburg on charges of ‘literary activity dangerous to the state and to society’.
 He was imprisoned in the Peter and Paul Fortress and then exiled to Siberia, although he was allowed to return in 1897.

 So does Notovitch’s story hold up?
-Scholars at the time thought not after seeking confirmation from the monastery.
+Scholars at the time though not after seeking confirmation from the monastery.
 The head lama said there had been no western visitors in the previous fifteen years, nor was there any documents like the one described.
-Notovitch defended his claims, but was eventually forced to admit that he had fabricated the tale.
+Notovitch defended his claims but was eventually forced to admit that he had fabricated the tale.

 But had he?
 There are certainly those who believe that Notovitch really had visited the monastery and that later visitors have been told similar accounts of the life of Jesus in India and that the church is suppressing the truth.

 You pays your money, you takes your choice and The Unknown Life of Jesus Christ is available on Amazon, complete with The Life of Saint Issa.